stadium-software/samples-upgrading/readme.md

 **IMPORTANT**

-Please do not make changes to either the Javascript nor the styles in the CSS files.
+Do not make changes to either the Javascript nor the styles in the CSS files.
 The only customisation that is encouraged is the changing of variable values in the css variables files as explained here.
 If you find a bug, please [report it](#repo-bugs)

 In order to update a module: